call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 [BloomHost](https://bloom.host/) : BloomHost charges $2 per GB of ram on Ryzen 9 3900/3950X's or $2.75 per GB of ram with Ryzen 9 5950X.
 This is really cheap - especially
 when you see their splitting system letting you split your resources across multiple servers.
 BloomHost also has a really good reputation with really fast support.
 Again, I absolutely vouch for BloomHost.

+# ----------

+# Issues

+If you find incorrect information, create an issue with the following

+1: The hosting provider the issue is under

+2: What information is incorrect

+3: What the correct information is

+4: Your source

+If opened Issues do not follow this or are rude they will be closed and ignored.